Three Counties System: Future prospects

-Although Dave Brook's vision for the Three Counties System has come to fruition, there is considerable scope for extending it in both directions.
+Although Dave Brook's vision for the Three Counties System came to fruition in 2011, there is considerable scope for extending it in both directions.
 To the north in Barbondale, Aygill Caverns is known to drain into Bull Pot of the Witches, but a route through the underwater passages has yet to be negotiated.
 This would add 2.5 km to the total system.
 Further north still, a major abandoned route in Aygill Caverns, known as New Year Passage, heads up the Barbondale valley, and may connect with other known caves.
 To the south, explorations in Large Pot have extended the current system to within 500 m of Kingsdale Beck.
 Marble Steps, a major active system with large fossil fragments, could well be connected to Rift Pot.
 Marble Steps, some of Large Pot, and Low Douk Cave are all known to drain to Keld Head – a connection by diving would integrate both the West Kingsdale System (9 km long) and the East Kingsdale System (7 km long) into the system.